-Recently, Douglas County Pretrial Release implemented an automated court date notification system.
+Recently, Douglas County Pretrial Supervision implemented an automated court date notification system.
 The automated system will either call or send text messages with court date reminders to all cases in pretrial status, even if they are not monitored by Douglas County Pretrial Services.

 For more information regarding the Douglas County Pretrial Supervision program, contact our office.